Last Updated on December 3, 2021 by Danny

 The last step in the ultimate drum kit set up

-To complete your set up, install the crash and ride cymbals onto their stands.
+To complete your set up, install the crash crash cymbals and ride cymbals onto cymbal stand.
 By now, you will be familiar with raising the stand legs and locking the cymbal stands in position with its wing nuts.

 The ride cymbal should be to your right (just higher than the floor tom), and the crash cymbal to your left.